blab/nextflu/README.md

 * imports public sequence data
 * subsamples, cleans and aligns sequences
 * builds a phylogenetic tree from this data
+* Reports statistics about mutations and branching patterns of the tree

-The program is live on Amazon EC2 with results pushed to Amazon S3.
-The latest JSON-formatted flu tree is available as [`tree_streamline.json`](https://s3.amazonaws.com/augur-data/data/tree_streamline.json).
+Results are pushed to Amazon S3.
+The current JSON-formatted flu tree is available as [`tree.json`](https://s3.amazonaws.com/augur-data/auspice/tree.json).
 This tree is visualized at [blab.github.io/auspice/](http://blab.github.io/auspice/).

 ## Run